gitter-badger/lutline/docs/get_started.md

 ## Generating a parser

-Start by creating a simple `specfile.txt`, where you describe your Command-Line Interface (CLI) specification, a usage message and a description of your CLI.
+Start by creating a file called `specfile.txt` (the filename can be anything), and describe your Command-Line Interface (CLI) specification, a usage message and a description.

     $ cat specfile.txt
     required: